Grim Sleeper: Belize Ripper

 It has been suggested by law enforcement that Franklin could be a possible suspect for the abduction, rape and murder of five girls in Belize City between 1998 and 2000.
 Franklin had connections to the country via his marriage to Sylvia Castillo, who was from Belize.
-In addition, Franklin's 14-year-old break matched the murder spree, one of the victim's aunts allegedly saw him in Belize City at the time, and the van used in one of his proven killings was later found in Belize.
+In addition, Franklin's 14-year break matched the murder spree, one of the victim's aunts allegedly saw him in Belize City at the time, and the van used in one of his proven killings was later found in Belize.
 All served as potential circumstantial evidence of his involvement; however, he was never charged with the killings.

 Hereford murder

 Edwinta Hereford, 19, was found dead on May 16, 2010, on the 105 Freeway near Garfield Avenue in Paramount, California.
 Hereford had been pushed from a speeding car moving east on the 105 Freeway.
 Her body was discovered within an hour of being thrown from the vehicle.
 She had been killed by severe blunt-force trauma.
 Hereford was last seen at Snappy's Liquor near Imperial Highway and Normandie Avenue in Westmont, California, placing her in the same general area where the other Grim Sleeper killings took place.
-Asked if Hereford's case could be connected to the Grim Sleeper murders, the lead investigator in her case said that they have not yet “ruled it in or out.”
+Asked if Hereford's case could be connected to the Grim Sleeper murders, the lead investigator in her case said that they have not yet "ruled it in or out."
 Hereford's homicide remains unsolved.